Learn and study general biblical subjects with a Bible quiz.

 Peter insisted that he would never deny Jesus.

-Three times, Peter responded with,
+All three times, Peter responded with,

 "No, I am not associated with Jesus; I don't know him."